A Collection of Resources To Tell The Story of Comcast

 Some Interesting points about Comcast Include:

-In the early days, Comcast’s growth was focused by strategic investments in rival cable systems, including Group W Cable, and Storer Communications
+In the early days, Comcast’s growth was focused on strategic investments in rival cable systems, including Group W Cable, and Storer Communications.

 In 2002 Comcast purchased AT&T Broadband, at the time the largest cable television operator in the United States, for $44.5 billion.